synctv/swagger_yard/README.md

 The SwaggerYard gem is a Rails Engine designed to parse your Yardocs API controller.
 It'll create a Swagger-UI complaint JSON to be served out through where you mount SwaggerYard.
 You can mount this to the Rails app serving the REST API or you could mount it as a separate Rails app.
 Parsing of the Yardocs happens during the server startup and the data will be subsequently cached to the Rails cache you have defined.
-If you API is large expect a slow server start up time.
+If your API is large expect a slow server start up time.

 Installation
 -----------------

 Put SwaggerYard in your Gemfile:

-    gem install swagger_yard
+    gem 'swagger_yard'

 Install the gem with Bunder: